hibbitts-design/hibbitts-design-org-learn/pages/08.gitlab-githubdesktop/02.setup-a-gitlab-reop/docs.md

 ##### 2.1 View the settings for your newly created repository

-On the Mac, tap the "Repository" menu and chose "Repository Settings...".
+On Mac, tap the "Repository" menu and chose "Repository Settings...".

 On Windows, tap on the gear icon in the upper-right of your GitHub Desktop window.